matystl/redux-effect-reducers/README.md

 Just reminder don't return promises as effects.
-You can use [redux-promise](https://github.com/acdlite/redux-promise) but only from action creators not as effects because they are not pure.
+You can use [redux-promise](https://github.com/acdlite/redux-promise) but only from action creators not as effects because promises are inherently unpure.

 # Is this working with redux [devtools](https://github.com/gaearon/redux-devtools)